zeromev/zeromev.github.io/explorer.md

 #### from

-The originating address of the transaction.
+The abbreviated originating address of the Ethereum transaction.
+Hover over for the full address.
+Click to link to it on Etherscan.

 #### to

-The destination address of the transaction.
+The abbreviated destination address of the Ethereum transaction.
+Hover over for the full address.
+Click to link to it on Etherscan.

 #### value